Looker Studio vs. Tableau Desktop: What’s Better for You?

 Pre-configured templates for marketing reports are a massive time-saver and a benefit for new users just learning how to use Google data studio.

-While Tableau Desktop was designed to be used offline, Google Data Studio is an entirely web-based application.
-While Tableau users may have to download PDFs of their report and share them with colleagues by email, GDS reports are already hosted online and it takes just seconds to invite new collaborators/viewers or generate a universal sharing link.
+While Tableau Desktop was designed to be used offline, Looker Studio is an entirely web-based application.
+While Tableau users may have to download PDFs of their report and share them with colleagues by email, Looker reports are already hosted online and it takes just seconds to invite new collaborators/viewers or generate a universal sharing link.

 Tableau Desktop Unique Feature: Data Stories